davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 ## Conclusion

 I find that all the significant concepts in software systems were invented/discovered in the 15 years between 1955 and 1970.
 What have we been doing since then?
 Mostly making things faster, cheaper, more memory-consuming, smaller, cheaper, dramatically less efficient, more secure[^6], and worryingly glitchy.
 And we've been rehashing the same ideas over and over again.
 Interactivity is now "event-driven programming".
-Transactions are now "concurrency".
+Transactions are now "concurrency primitives".
 Internetworking is now "mesh networking".
 Also, we have tabbed browsing now, because overlapping windows were a bad skeuomorphism from the start, and desktop notifications, because whatever is all the way in the corner of your screen is probably not very important.
 "Flexible view control" is relegated to the few and the proud who run something like `xmonad` or `herbstluftwm` on their custom-compiled GNU/Linux.

 Many good programs have been written.
 Lots of really important algorithms and data structures have been invented (though usually not implemented in practice).